PyConPL/Book/2017/presentations/django_in_the_real_world/text.md

 ## Basic Django deployment
-The usual Django stack runs Django with either *uwsgi* or *gunicorn* behind a web server that could be either Apache or nginx and uses *postgres* for database persistence, the architecture is presented on rys.
+The usual Django stack runs Django with either *uwsgi* or *gunicorn* behind a web server that could be either Apache or nginx and uses *postgres* (PostgreSQL) for database persistence, the architecture is presented on rys.
 1.

 ![Basic Django site architecture](diagram.png)